OldStarchy/DashBot/readme.md

     module.exports = Config;
     ```

+    > This readme may get out of date, I suggest you check the [type declaration](src/DashBotConfig.d.ts) for the most up to date specification.

     To get a bot token, you need to go to the [Discord Developers](https://discordapp.com/developers/applications) website.
 You need to create an Application, then go to the Bot page from the menu on the left and create a bot.
 From there you can get your bot token and put it in the config.